Skip to content

 Insulin Effect

 Most traditional pump users and caregivers are already familiar with the concept of an insulin activity curve, where the insulin’s effect is time-dependent.
-Insulin takes a little while to affect blood glucose.
+Insulin takes a little while to affect glucose.
 The insulin effect typically peaks around one hour after giving insulin and then gradually decays.

 insulin activity curve

-Loop 3 drops the Walsh model and, by default, does not include the concept of child versus adult for "rapid" acting insulin, i.e., Humalog, Novalog and Apidra.
-Loop 3 adds the concept of non-pump insulin to account for injections or inhaled insulin.
-The Afrezza model is added as a non-pump insulin.
 The Insulin Type is selected in the Pump Settings screen.
 All insulin types are modeled by selecting parameters in the exponential model.
-See also Exponential Insulin Curve on the Code Customization page.
+See also Insulin Model Customization on the Code Customization page.

 insulin models